Terms & Conditions

 The panel will also be looking at group organisation and how well team members listen to and implement feedback.

-54. Competitors will be required to take part in the making of a documentary film relating to the competition, to be used at BU’s discretion.
+- Competitors may be required to take part in the making of a documentary film relating to the competition, to be used at BU’s discretion.
 Competitors hereby agree to assign all performance rights in the resulting sound and visual recording to BU and agree to waive all moral rights in their performance in the recording.

-64. BU expects the competitors to create everything on site during the 7 week competition.
+- BU expects the competitors to create everything on site during the 7 week competition.
 BU has the right to ask for verification of the provenance of all elements submitted as part of your team’s final sequence.
-The only exceptions we may grant is for armatured characters for stop-frame productions which are pre-built or purchased.
-Where these are purchased, you must have the right to use them for the competition and the right to grant us the licence we require at section 56 above of these rules.

 Limitation of Liability

-66. The competition and these rules will be governed by English Law and any disputes will be subject to the exclusive jurisdiction of the courts of England
+- The competition and these rules will be governed by English Law and any disputes will be subject to the exclusive jurisdiction of the courts of England and Wales.

 - Your personal data will be collected and used in the following ways:

 - The information you provide to us when you enter the competition, including your name and contact details, will be used by BU for the purposes of managing and administering the competition.